 Sir William Golding, who won the Nobel Prize in Literature, mentions Swallows and Amazons in Lord of the Flies.

-Debbie Welch points out that Monica Edwards has Andrea reading We didn’t mean to go to sea in Punchbowl Midnight.
+Debbie Welch points out that Monica Edwards has her character Andrea reading We didn’t mean to go to sea in Punchbowl Midnight.
 ‘She slams it down when Peter has let Midnight (the calf) out.’
 TARS member Elizabeth Williams said that Pigeon Post is being read in Summer of the Great Secret.
 “Monica Edwards was a great Ransome fan.
 She wrote a letter to him after the publication of Great Northern?
 There isn’t a record of a reply.”

 Nevil Shute mentions Swallows and Amazons in No Highway.
 Eddie Castellan of the Arthur Ransome Group on Facebook writes: ‘Ronnie Clarke is spotted reading Coot Club as a bedtime story in the closing pages of The Rainbow and the Rose.’

 Katie Fforde, president of the Romantic Novelists Association, mentions Arthur Ransome in her novel A Vintage Wedding.
 Martin Allott spotted this, explaining, ‘It’s a gentle romance about the love lives of three female friends who set up a wedding planning business… Lindy mentions some favourite books, one of which is Old Peter’s Russian Tales.’

 Kathryn Clare Brissenden wrote: ‘In Coming Home by Rosamunde Pilcher, Judith gets given the latest Arthur Ransome for Christmas.
 Winter Holiday, I think it was.’